plotdb/csv4xls/README.md

 ## Note

 When using in Nodejs environment, version 18+ is required for `Blob` support which is used in `toBlob` function.
+Also, `download` api trigger download via link clicking thus it's also a frontend-only feature.

 ## License